FlutterFlow/flutterflow-documentation/docs/resources/widgets/Concepts/key-concepts.md

 to know.
 ## Classes vs Instances

-When you create UI elements for your app using the widget tree or through drag & drop, you are utilizing widget classes and creating instances of them.
+When you add a UI element to your page, you are utilizing widget *classes* and creating *instances* of them.

 For example, `Icon` is a widget *class*.
 When you use it in different parts of your application, you are creating an instance of the `Icon` widget class and